franckessi237/image-classification-with-tensorflow/README.md

 - **CNN Model**: Shows improved performance over the MLP model by leveraging convolutional layers.
 - **Transfer Learning**: Utilizes VGG16 for advanced feature extraction and achieves high classification accuracy with fine-tuning.

+**Model Accuracy on Test Data**: The final model achieved a precision of 0.712 (or 71.2%) on the CIFAR-10 test set.

 ## Usage

 1. **Data Preparation**: Load and preprocess the CIFAR-10 dataset.